leesk212/outofthebox.site/_posts/2021-3-08-[paper]Why TLS is better without STARTTLS(NOSTARTTLS).md

 ### Tampering
 #### 4. *TM*: Tampering with the Mailbox
+* An attacker can tamper with local mailbox data by sending IMAP's data responses before STARTTLS.
+* IMAP's untagged data responses lead to changes in the mailbox, which can be used for tampering attacks, e.g., placing new messages or folders into the user's mailbox.
+* These changes can even lead to a permanently corrupted local state

 ### UI Spoofing
 ![image](https://user-images.githubusercontent.com/67637935/131287458-37754e9b-8eb3-46ab-9546-61c9e36ee9ec.png)

 #### 5. *UA*: IMAP Alerts
 * IMAP alerts are a prime opportunity for UI spoofing.
 * Since they can be sent at any point in an IMAP connection, any client is vulnerable to UI spoofing